roehampton/module-content/msc-software-development-2/assessment/README.md

 #### Review Meeting: 18 October

-The aim of this Sprint is to check that the project workflow is set up for the team.
-You may choose to meet some of the feature requirements during this delivery but point, but it is not a necessity.
+The aim of this Sprint is to check that the project workflow is set up for the team, that you are ready to work together and have an outline of your project objectives.

 Submission requirements for this Sprint:

 - An overview of your application idea your team want to design and develop.
 - The purpose of the application.
-- The business questions that you will cover in your system.
-- Initial set of tasks identified for the completion of the task.
+- The intended users of the application identified and explored via at least 2 'personas'.
-- Checklist of technical requirements:
+- The technical foundations for teamwork established ie:
   - [ ] GitHub project for coursework created.
   - [ ] Task board created.
   - [ ] Code of Conduct defined.
+Links to your github repo and taskboard should be in your documentation submitted.

 ### Sprint 2